FergusBrown/VulkanApp/README.md

 ![alt text](https://github.com/FergusBrown/VulkanApp/blob/master/Images/mipmap_compare.png "Mipmap Comparison")

 ## **Additional Features and Techniques**

 This section discusses additional features and techniques which are not part of the core VulkanRenderer class but which are used in each of the example applications.

-### First Person Controls
+### **First Person Controls**

-The [InputHandler](https://github.com/FergusBrown/VulkanApp/blob/master/VulkanApp/InputHandler.h) is an abstract class used to create classes to handle input from different types of input using the command design pattern.
-The [InputHandlerMouse](https://github.com/FergusBrown/VulkanApp/blob/master/VulkanApp/InputHandlerMouse.h) and  implements first person camera controls such that the mouse can be used to control camera rotation and the keyboard can be used to control camera position.
+First person controls are implemented by the [InputHandlerMouse](https://github.com/FergusBrown/VulkanApp/blob/master/VulkanApp/InputHandlerMouse.h) and [Pawn](https://github.com/FergusBrown/VulkanApp/blob/master/VulkanApp/Pawn.h) classes.
+The pawn class stores position, direction, euler angles and other camera related parameters.
+A pawn can controlled through functions such as moveForwardBy(float) and rotate(vec3).
+The InputHandlerMouse class captures mouse and keyboard input and uses the command desgin pattern create a list of commands which can be executed to update the camera parameters stored in a Pawn object.
+This system is setup so that the mouse can be used to rotate the Pawn and the keyboard can be used to move the Pawn's position.

-### Multithreaded Command Recording
+### **Multithreaded Command Recording**

-This is not implemented in the VulkanRenderer class but the methodology used for recording commands is common across applications.
-TODO
+Vulkan allows multithreading of command recording through the use of Secondary Command Buffers.
+These can be recorded in parallel then executed using a primary command buffer.
+An example of how this can be used can be found in any of the application classes such as [DeferredApp](https://github.com/FergusBrown/VulkanApp/blob/master/VulkanApp/Applications/DeferredApp.h).
+All meshes which need to be rendered are divided equally between threads.
+Then, for each thread, draw commands for each of the meshes assigned to a thread can be recorded to a secondary command buffer in parallel.
+In the example applications the recordSecondaryCommandBuffers() function is submitted to a threadpool for execution allowing for multithreaded command recording.

+This has the limitation that it can only be used for recording draw commands for opaque objects.
+Transparent objects need to be drawn in the correct order from furthest to closest.
+Splitting meshes between threads and recording draw commands in parallel does not ensure this so transparent objects should be recorded in serial.

 ## **Applications**